joomla-projects/jacademy25_seo/tests/System/README.md

 `docker compose down && docker compose up system-tests`

-The database is used with a temporary filesystem, so the data gets always deleted when the tests are started, therefor the installation test must be performed as first step.
+The database is used with a temporary filesystem, so the data always gets deleted when the tests are started, therefor the installation test must be performed as the first step.
 The webserver is accessible on the host from http://localhost:8080 or https://localhost:8443 and PHPMyAdmin on http://localhost:8081.